petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/TAU/v1.0.0-sprint/readme.md

 DatasetName |   null    |   Dataset name as a source for machine learning.
 E.g. "demo-dataset".
 NGramList   |   [1,2,3] |   Default ngram value.
 The maximum value depends on the ngram value of the source dataset.
 CompressLevel   |   null    |   Built-in compress function.
 It can compress the training process.
 The same prediction quality but smaller resource need.
 We suggest using 1.
 Values can be 1,2,3.
-TagIdList   |   null    | tag ids that will participate in the training process.
+TagIdList   |   null    | Tag ids that will participate in the training process.
 Null value means all the leaf categories in the category tree.

 >`Tip`: On documents tab, you can select tags tab, where you can select the required tags.
 To copy the tag ids, select the required tags, then press ctrl+c that copies all the selected tag ids into your clipboard.
 In the prepare settings you can paste is by pressing ctrl+v.
 During the training process, you can check the training status and progress on the process tab.